 Prices range from as low as 10,000 won.

 How to get there: Head out of exit 9 of Line 2, Hongik University Station and turn left.

 9. Common Ground

-If you are more into street fashion, this is place you should check out.
+If you are more into street fashion, this is the place you should check out when shopping in Korea.
 Common Ground is noted to be Korea’s first pop-up stores made up of shipping containers.
 It houses several local street fashion ranging from 30,000 to 100,000 won.

-From time to time, Common Ground also changes with the season and switches its decoration accordingly.
+From time to time, Common Ground also changes with the seasons and switches its decoration accordingly.